It took me a while before I saw that fox in amongst the pack of hounds. 'Fox in Dogs' Picture by kind permission of Worth1000.com

 fox will lure the dogs to their destruction by criss-crossing railway lines.

 The Legend of the Fox and the Bear

 Once upon a time the bear had a lovely big bushy tail.
 One winter's day

 a bear met a fox by the pool.
 The fox was returning home with a fish and

 the bear asked him how he caught such a tasty meal.
 'I will show you' said

 the sly fox.
 The fox took the bear to a hole in the ice.
 'What I do', said the fox,

 'is put my tail down through the hole and wait until the fish bite, then I flick

 up my tale and catch the fish.
 See how I have a lovely big bushy tale,

+just like yours'.
 The bear put his tail into the icy water.
 'Now this is vital' said the fox;

 you must sit very still and think of carp, perch all your favourite fish'.